 (f) Nothing contained herein shall be construed to limit the rights of PwC from performing any services for third parties and/or using the same personnel, subject to PwC's confidentiality obligations hereunder.

 2. Confidential Information.
-For purposes of this Agreement, Confidential Information of the parties shall include all technology and business information of the party, including:
+For purposes of this Agreement, Confidential Information of the parties shall include all technology and business information of the disclosing party, including:

 (a) processes, methodologies, data, knowledge, know-how, computer software, source code, object code and documentation;